Twentysix26/Red-Docs/red/red_install_fedora.md

 sidebar: red_sidebar
 permalink: /red_install_fedora/
 last_updated: May 19, 2016
+description: A guide for installing Red on Fedora.
 ---

 Fedora 23:  **Run these commands as root.**  I had a very minimal system, so I had to install multiple